valvesss/invasit-network/README.md

 \# ./invasit.sh

-Note: Some ideas of the code were retrieved from Fluxion. https://github.com/FluxionNetwork/fluxion
+Note: The part of the code that was retrieved from fluxion is specified inside the code. https://github.com/FluxionNetwork/fluxion

 Contact: sleepyhollow.lockwood@protonmail.ch